carloscastillom/BoM_generator/README.md

 The company requires to create a BoM for every single Sales order.
 I developed this project, which makes the whole process more efficient.

 Use of:
 - xlwingz - integrates Excel and Python.
-- pandas  - use of the Dataframes to manage data
+- pandas  - use of the Dataframes to manage data.
-- numpy - use of lists to manage data
+- numpy - use of lists to manage data.

 ## Project File
 It is the excel sheet which includes the sales order that we have received.
 It is a matrix where you can see the items on the column side and the sales order is the only row.